amaranth-lang/amaranth/docs/lang.rst

 The ``.as_signed()`` and ``.as_unsigned()`` conversion operators reinterpret the bits of a value with the requested signedness.
 This is useful when the same value is sometimes treated as signed and sometimes as unsigned, or when a signed value is constructed using slices or concatenations.
 For example, ``(pc + imm[:7].as_signed()).as_unsigned()`` sign-extends the 7 least significant bits of ``imm`` to the width of ``pc``, performs the addition, and produces an unsigned result.

+The ``.to_signed()`` conversion operator converts the value to signed, extending it by one bit, to preserve it's numerical value.

 ..
 TODO: more general shape conversion? https://github.com/nmigen/nmigen/issues/381